 Subperiosteal dental implants are still placed under the gums but lie on top of the jawbone.
-Even though endosteal implants are more common, subperiosteal implants are a great option for people who have a weak jawbone.
+Even though endosteal implants are more common, subperiosteal implants are a type of dental implant for people who have a weak jawbone.

-Which Type of Implant is Right for You?
+Which Type of Dental Implant is Right for You?

 Determining which type of dental implant is right for you depends on your unique case.
 Typically, we recommend endosteal implants for most of our patients.
 However, we make sure they have a healthy jawbone first.

 Endosteal implants tend to take more time, mostly due to healing and recovery.

 However, thanks to advancements in techniques for dental implants we are able to cut down on a lot of that time.
 With digital smile design and robotic assistance, we are able to plan out your smile more accurately, which makes the placement process go faster.
 Techniques for dental implants like same-day dental implants make it possible for you to have a full set of teeth while your jaw bone fuses to the implant.